-- (a) insurance, - (b) financial services whose price depends on fluctuations in the financial market outside the trader's control, which may occur during the withdrawal period, as defined in Article 6(2)(a) of Directive 2002/65/EC and - (c) credit which falls within the scope of Directive 2008/48/EC. - 3.
+- 1. Articles 8 to 19 shall not apply to distance and off-premises contracts: - (a) for the sale of immovable property or relating to other immovable property rights, except for rental and works relating to immovable property; - (b) concluded by means of automatic vending machines or automated commercial premises; - (c) concluded with telecommunications operators through public payphones for their use; - (d) for the supply of foodstuffs or beverages by a trader on frequent and regular rounds in the neighbourhood of his business premises. - 2.
+Articles 8 to 19 shall not apply to offpremises contracts relating to: - (a) insurance, - (b) financial services whose price depends on fluctuations in the financial market outside the trader's control, which may occur during the withdrawal period, as defined in Article 6(2)(a) of Directive 2002/65/EC16 and - (c) credit which falls within the scope of Directive 2008/48/EC. - 3.
 Articles 8 to 19 shall not apply to distance contracts for the provision of accommodation, transport, car rental services, catering or leisure services as regards contracts providing for a specific date or period of performance.